James Madison Dukes football: Mike Houston era (2016–2018)

-On January 7, 2017 JMU faced the Youngstown State Penguins football for the 2016 FCS National Championship at Toyota Stadium (Texas) in Frisco, Texas.
-JMU got off to a fast start leading Youngstown 21-0 by the middle of the second quarter.
+On January 7, 2017, JMU faced the Youngstown State Penguins for the 2016 FCS National Championship at Toyota Stadium in Frisco, Texas.
+JMU got off to a fast start, leading Youngstown 21–0 by the middle of the second quarter.
 JMU QB Bryan Schor had two quick passing touchdowns and one rushing touchdown by JMU RB Khalid Abdullah got the game started quickly for the Dukes.
-Youngstown State battled back to score just before halftime to make it a 21-7 game at the half.
+Youngstown State battled back to score just before halftime to make it a 21–7 game at the half.
 JMU added another touchdown early in the third quarter extending their lead to 28-7.
 Youngstown State added a touchdown late in the 4th quarter but the game had already been decided.
 JMU finished off the game winning their second national championship by a final score of 28-14.
 JMU QB Bryan Schor threw for 112 yards and 2 touchdowns, JMU RB Khalid Abdullah rushed for over 100 yards and 2 touchdowns and JMU DB Jordan Brown finished with 7 tackles to lead the JMU defensive effort.

-The Dukes started their title defense season on September 2, 2017 with a dominating win against Division 1 FBS members East Carolina, winning by a score of 34-14 to claim a victory over a team from college football's highest division for the second time in three seasons.
-The Dukes went on to finish with a perfect regular season record, including an 8-0 record in the Colonial Athletic Association- becoming the first team since 1977 to go undefeated in back-to-back CAA campaigns On Sunday November 19, JMU was awarded the #1 seed in the 2017 FCS Playoffs by the Selection Committee.
-After a First Round Bye, JMU faced the Stony Brook Seawolves in the FCS Second Round, winning by a score of 26-7.
+The Dukes started their title defense season on September 2, 2017, with a dominating win against Division 1 FBS members East Carolina, winning by a score of 34–14 to claim a victory over a team from college football's highest division for the second time in three seasons.
+The Dukes went on to finish with a perfect regular season record, including an 8–0 record in CAA Football — becoming the first team since 1977 to go undefeated in back-to-back CAA campaigns.
+On Sunday November 19, JMU was awarded the #1 seed in the 2017 FCS Playoffs by the Selection Committee.
+After a first-round bye, JMU faced the Stony Brook Seawolves in the FCS Second Round, winning by a score of 26-7.
 In the FCS Quarterfinals, the Dukes faced Big Sky member Weber State.
-Trailing late in the 4th quarter, JMU eventually won the game on a last second field goal, advancing to the FCS Semifinals to face South Dakota State, from the Missouri Valley Football Conference.
-In this game, the Dukes, bolstered by 10 takeaways on defense, cruised to an easy 51-16 victory, and earned a return trip to Frisco, TX to defend their 2016 National Championship.
+Trailing late in the 4th quarter, JMU eventually won the game on a last second field goal, advancing to the FCS semifinals to face South Dakota State, from the Missouri Valley Football Conference.
+In this game, the Dukes, bolstered by 10 takeaways on defense, cruised to an easy 51–16 victory, and earned a return trip to Frisco, TX to defend their 2016 National Championship.
 In the Title game, the Dukes were plagued by dropped passes and uncharacteristic turnovers, and fell to the North Dakota State Bison by a score of 17-13.